xiaoyeye/CNNC/README.md

-# train model for a new task:
+# Train model for a new task:

 # — readme